orbital bony contouring

 One of the most obvious characteristics between a male and female forehead is a more prominent brow bone in males.
 There are also noticeable differences in eyebrow shape and hairline pattern.

-Dr. Mayer requires that a lateral skull x-ray be taken to determine the distance between the sinuses and the brow bone, so that he can accurately determine how low he can take the brow bone.
+Dr. Mayer requires that a lateral skull X-ray be taken to determine the distance between the sinuses and the brow bone, so that he can accurately determine how low he can take the brow bone.
 An incision is made at the hairline, the forehead is loosened for full access to the brow bone, and the brow bone is shaved.
-The forehead is then lifted, the hairline advanced down and sutures are placed at the hairline.
+The forehead is then lifted, the hairline advanced down, and sutures are placed at the hairline.
 Using a technique that Dr. Mayer developed, the hair is forced to grow through and in front of the incision, which ultimately will conceal the incision.
 Therefore, there is no need for any hair grafts at the hairline.
 The hairline is created in an irregular fashion, the way that a natural hairline looks.
-Dr. Mayer has never had the need to remove the bone and do sinus surgery, which carries great risk to the patient, since the exact same results can be achieved, no matter how thick the brow bone is, using Dr. Mayer’s technique.

 Through the unique hairline forehead lift procedure we developed, these procedures can all be performed at the same time allowing us to resolve these related problems simultaneously.
 The incision is naturally concealed within the hairline.